soferreira/openai-synapse-analytics/README.md

 In this tutorial we will leverage Azure OpenAI service from a Synapse Analytics workspace using the [SynapseML](https://microsoft.github.io/SynapseML/docs/about/) library.

-The [OpenAICompletion](https://mmlspark.blob.core.windows.net/docs/0.10.0/pyspark/synapse.ml.cognitive.html#module-synapse.ml.cognitive.OpenAICompletion) module offers numerous possibilities for its application, such as data enrichment and implementing data quality changes that may be challenging to achieve with conventional coding techniques.
+The [OpenAICompletion](https://mmlspark.blob.core.windows.net/docs/0.10.0/pyspark/synapse.ml.cognitive.html#module-synapse.ml.cognitive.OpenAICompletion) module offers numerous possibilities for its application.
 For example, suppose your data has been collected in an inconsistent or non-standardized manner, resulting in poor data quality.
-In that case, you can use OpenAICompletion to standardize and enrich your data.
+In that case, you can use OpenAICompletion to standardize, enrich your data and implementing data quality changes that may be challenging to achieve with conventional coding techniques.

 ## Prerequisites